 First of all, make sure that you have your laser toolhead selected.

 By selecting File → Import → Dxf you can import the file or files that you want engrave.
 In the DXF arrangement tab you can apply basic transformations (move, scale and rotate) to your drawings as well as grouping and ungrouping paths.
-Read here how can import and work with images.
+Read here how you can import and work with images.

 After providing these setting you can assign operations to your paths.
-You can select a path and assign an operation to it, or you can assign an operation to all the path in your scene.
+You can select a path and assign an operation to it, or you can assign an operation to all the paths in your scene.

 There are three kind of operations: Engrave, Hatching inside, Hatching outside:

 - Engrave: Engraves the contour of the path, in one or more repeats.

 - Hatching inside: hatches the inside of the paths.

 - Hatching outside: hatches the outside of the paths.

 Hatching inside and Hatching outside only work on closed paths.
 Laser connected hatching will hatch following a continuous path whenever possible.
 This will lead to time savings but it is also possible the material may burn.

 In the example below we apply an Etching inside operation to the circles and an Engrave operation to the text.